weingrill/RoboTel/docs/automatic.rst

   #. enable the filterwheel (:doc:`filterwheel`)
   #. enable the focuser (:doc:`focus`)

-  If the `power` command is issued for the first time after a hardreset or power-cycle, the calibation cycle for each axis will be performed.
+  If the `power` command is issued for the first time after a hard-reset or power-cycle, the calibration cycle for each axis will be performed.
   When disabling the `power` signal the axes will be disabled in reverse order and the covers will be closed.
 * `gohome`: The telescope moves to the hard-coded home position.
 Azimuth 180 degrees